Phuket Condo CAM Fees: Maintenance Guide for Investors

 Maintenance Fees in Phuket Condos: CAM Fee Guide for Property Investors

-Common Area Maintenance (CAM) is the recurring monthly fee that keeps a condominium’s shared infrastructure operational: security, cleaning, elevators, pools, gyms, landscaping, and common utilities like corridor lighting.
-For Phuket condos, investor-grade budgeting often lands around 40–80 THB per square meter per month, depending on building tier and amenities.
-At 33 THB/USD, a 50 sqm unit at 60 THB/sqm/month costs 3,000 THB/month—about $90/month or ~$1,080/year—before any vacancy, management, or tax effects.
+Quick answer: Common Area Maintenance (CAM) keeps shared condo infrastructure running, security, cleaning, elevators, pools, gyms and corridor utilities.
+Phuket investor budgeting often lands at 40-80 THB per sqm per month.
+A 50 sqm unit at 60 THB/sqm/month costs 3,000 THB/month, about $90/month or ~$1,080/year at ~33 THB/USD, before management, OTA or tax effects.

 | Building tier | CAM range (THB/sqm/month) | What you typically see |